To look for more schools try the Good Schools search facility:

 See also Education – it includes Grantham special schools.

 Willoughby School “is an all age (2 – 19) Special School, for pupils with profound, severe and complex learning needs”.
 See: website

-The Phoenix School is a special state school for pupils aged from 2 to 19.
-See: summary school website They say,
+The Priory School is “A special state school for pupils aged from 11 to 16“

 Please be aware that we, at GAIN, are not qualified to give advice.
 See disclaimer.